May 1st, 2015 | Last updated: May 13th, 2015

 This was due to the fact that each and every houseboat would need a different ship-to-sewer connection, involving mandatory custom adjustments made to the private vessels.

-Since that time, 1.500 boats have been connected to the sewer system.
-A further 1.000 boats is expected to be connected by the end of 2014.
+Since that time, 2.000 boats have been connected to the sewer system.
+A further 700 boats are currently going through the complicated, time-consuming process.

 Technicians of Project Schoonschip visit each houseboat to determine the best approach, which among other things involves determining where in the boat the pump should be installed.